-Standard 16f: Signs shall not dominate or obscure the architectural elements of building facades.
+Standard 16f: Signs should not dominate or obscure the architectural elements of building facades.

-Standard 16g: The height and width of letters and logos shall be properly proportioned to the building and fit well within area the sign is located.
+Standard 16g: The height and width of letters and logos should be properly proportioned to the building and fit well within area the sign is located.